ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 ### Learn more about GitLab

 To learn more about GitLab, see the [GitLab article](https://www.ibm.com/cloud/garage/content/code/tool_gitlab/){:external} on the IBM Cloud Garage Method.

+## Configuring HashiCorp Vault
+{: #hashicorpvault}

+HashiCorp Vault for {{site.data.keyword.cloud_notm}} securely stores and applies secrets for apps across {{site.data.keyword.cloud_notm}} services.

+Before you create a HashiCorp Vault tool integration, you must have access to a running HashiCorp Vault server, as well as the information that is required to configure the server.
+Configuration details include the server URL and port number, the hierarchical secret path where a `kv-1` or `kv-2` engine is mounted, and the specific authentication method and credentials that you use to access the HashiCorp Vault server.
+{: important}

+Configure HashiCorp Vault to securely manage secrets such as API keys and secrets that are part of your toolchain or delivery pipeline:

+1. If you are configuring this tool integration as you are creating the toolchain, and a HashiCorp Vault tool integration exists within the template that you are configuring, click the **HashiCorp Vault** tab.
+Alternatively, in the **More tools** section, click **HashiCorp Vault**.
+1. If you have a toolchain and are adding this tool integration to it, on the DevOps dashboard, on the Toolchains page, click the toolchain to open its Overview page.
+Alternatively, on your app's Overview page, on the Continuous delivery card, click **View toolchain**.
+Then, click **Overview**.

+ a.
+Click **Add tool**.

+ b.
+In the Tool Integrations section, click **HashiCorp Vault**.

+1. Type the name that you want to display for this tool integration on the HashiCorp Vault card in your toolchain.
+1. Type the URL for the HashiCorp Vault server that you want to open when you click the HashiCorp Vault card from your toolchain.
+1. Type the URL for the HashiCorp Vault tool integration.
+1. Type the path to the Secrets on the HashiCorp Vault server that is accessible when you use the configured Authentication method and associated authentication credentials.
+1. Click **Create Integration**.
+1. From your toolchain, click **HashiCorp Vault** to use the HashiCorp Vault Secrets Picker and Pusher components to select secrets for use within your toolchain or delivery pipeline.

+### Learn more about HashiCorp Vault

+To learn more about HashiCorp Vault, see [HashiCorp Vault](https://www.vaultproject.io/){:external}.

 ## Configuring Jenkins